Bento plate

 • Adelaide Central

-You can chat with the chef as you feast on flame-licked Japanese food at this intimate yakitori bar on Leigh Street.
-Watch the action from a seat at the bar and start with delicate, intensely flavoured small bites, before moving onto larger share plates that hero proteins from the yakitori grill and wood oven.
-For an even more intimate experience, grab one of the eight seats at street-level, spin-off Sho for charcoal-grilled skewers and whisky highballs on tap.
+Love having a chat with the chef?
+You can do just that at Shƍbƍsho as you feast on flame-licked Japanese fare at this intimate yakitori bar on Leigh Street.
+Watch the action unfold in this minimalist fit-out from a seat at the bar.
+Although the menu changes seasonally, staples include teriyaki chicken, dumplings, katsu sandos and salmon tataki.
+Start with intensely flavoured small bites before moving onto larger share plates that hero proteins like charred octopus and Wagyu rump cap from the yakitori grill.
+For an even more intimate experience, grab one of the 10 seats at Shƍ, a spin-off of the main restaurant, for charcoal-grilled skewers and whisky highballs on tap.

 Advertising